A Lightweight Explainable Guardrail for Prompt Safety: Conclusion

 \section{Conclusion}

-We introduced a lightweight explainable guardrail, which jointly classifies prompts as safe or unsafe and explains its decision by highlighting words that drove it.
-Despite the fact that our model is considerably smaller than the current state-of-the-art approaches, our method performs better or comparably both in-domain and out-of-domain.
+We introduced a lightweight explainable guardrail, which jointly classifies prompts as safe or unsafe and explains its decision by highlighting words that contribute to the prediction.
+Despite being considerably smaller than state-of-the-art approaches, our method achieves competitive or superior performance in both in-domain and out-of-domain settings compared to existing guardrail methods.